Meet the People Who Make LNNY Great

 Grace Nebie, with the help of younger sister Clavery, worked to obtain sufficient money not only to have water located by a local water finder (a dowser) with his divining rod, but to have drilling equipment brought to the site to drill the well.
 The project was recorded by a documentary film maker; and Grace was interviewed by a reporter for the national Burkina Faso television network.
 As a local village elder noted, “There is no life without water”.
 The joy the villagers displayed when they had fresh water to use and no longer had to make a perilous climb down a steep embankment to fetch and carry less than pristine water was truly heartwarming.

-- Edith obtained a learner’s permit and has improved her English language skills.
-She obtained her driver’s license in Feb.
-2016.
-She also designs and sews her own clothing line.
+~Edith obtained a Driver’s Licence and has improved her English language She also designs and sews her own clothing line.

-- Maricella is involved in her son’s pre-kindergarten program and takes pride in reading and understanding letters and notes from his teacher.
+~Maricella is involved in her son’s school program and takes pride in reading and understanding letters and notes from his teacher.